College Level Examination Program Information - CLEP

 Policy for the Evaluation of the Essay Component for Composition and Literature Exams*

 LIT requires a written CLEP™ Exam Essay for the Composition and Literature exams.
-To qualify to take the Essay portion, you must meet the minimum required score (50) for the multiple choice part of the exam.
-The essay typically takes up to 6 weeks to be returned from scoring.
+To qualify to take the essay portion, you must meet the minimum required score (50) for the multiple choice part of the exam.
+The essay typically takes up to six weeks to be returned from scoring.
 Plan test dates accordingly.
 Please take into account important dates, such as graduation deadlines registration deadlines, drop deadlines, etc.

 English faculty members of LIT will evaluate the essay portion of the CLEP™ examination.
 The essay may be judged deserving of no college credit, or of three hours credit.
 The essays are judged by the following holistic criteria: